TabbyCAD Licensing FAQ¶

 Q: What should I do if I want to run Tabby CAD Suite in a Docker container?

-A: Since a Docker container isolates the process from the underlying host machine, there is no unique ID internal to the container to tie a license to.
-One option is to allow access to the host network interface from the docker container and use the host MAC address as Device ID (but depending on your use case this may have security implications, as it allows the container some access to the host).
+A: For floating licenses, no adjustments are required.
+For node-locked licenses, there is no unique ID internal to the container to use, since a Docker container isolates the process from the underlying host machine.
+However, for MAC-based licenses, it is possible to allow access to the host network interface from the docker container and use the host MAC address as Device ID (but depending on your use case this may have security implications, as it allows the container some access to the host).